 Someone told me that chickens get fleas.
 Is this right?

 Mites and lice are a common problem in poultry keeping and can be very persistent.
 Mites are a parasite which lives off the blood of the chicken itself, whereas lice live off the feather and skin debris.
 An outbreak of either can cause significant health problems in your chickens if left untreated.
-The easiest and most cost effective way to treat this is with Pestene powder – available from Suburban Chooks or most other pet or food store.
+The easiest and most cost effective way to treat this is with Pestene Powder – available from Suburban Chooks, of course 🙂

 Another recommended product is Coopex, a permethrin-based insecticidal spray, which can be sprayed in the chicken coop to prevent/kill mites and lice who may lay in wait in the coops.
 This product can also be used to spray chickens, instead of using Pestene powder.